WestCoastJitterbugsOrg/calendar/CONTRIBUTING.md

 The organization code/key is for CogWork/dans.se/minaaktiviteter.se.
 If you don't know it, contact the IT responsible for your organization and explain why you should be trusted.
 For WCJ (West Coast Jitterbugs), contact it@wcj.se.

-We'll need to setup a local wordpress environment for debugging.
-But before that, we have to populate the plugin bundle inside the build directory so that the wordpress environment can find our plugin.
-To do this, run `npm build`.
-If that fails, you can manually copy `src/cw-filter-calendar.php` to `build/cw-filter-calendar` (create the folders if they don't exist).

 Now run `npm run setup-env`.
 This will host Wordpress on <http://localhost:8888>.

 By running `npm start`, the plugin should become available in the wordpress installation.
 Go to <http://localhost:8888/wp-admin>